janchocyk/Laptops_data_analyst/README.md

 ### Getting Started

 1. Clone this repo (for help see this [tutorial](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository) ).
-2. Otwórz terminal i wejdź do folderu project_ds.
+2. Open a terminal and go to the project_ds folder.
-3. Wykonaj komendę:
+3. Execute the command:
-'''chmod +x run_analyst.sh'''
+''' chmod +x run_analyst.sh '''
-Po wykonaniu pierwszego notebook użyj w terminalu skrótu 'Ctrl+c'
+After making the first notebook, use the shortcut in the terminal 'Ctrl+c'
-4. Wykonaj komendę:
+4. Execute the command:
-'''./run_analyst.sh'''
+''' ./run_analyst.sh '''